00-ani-00/my-demo-repo/new file.md

 hallo sir,
 my self anitke lagad
 i am from beed
-i have completed my BBA in 2022
+i have comleted my BBA in 2022 and now i have studing colud computing cource at clloud blitz classes.